roblevay/T2764/Lab12Extendedevents.md

 ### ✅ Verification:

+1. Right-click your session > **Watch Live Data**.
-1. Run this query in another SSMS window:
+2. Run this query in another SSMS window:

    ```sql
    WAITFOR DELAY '00:00:06';
    ```
-2. Go back to your XE session, right-click > **Watch Live Data**.

 3. Confirm the event appears in the live data view.
+4. Stop the extended events session

 ---